Brown Kidney

 Packet Size 35 Seeds $5.00

-Semi-Runner/Dry.
-Pods up to 4.75 inches, and dry seqentially starting in 90 days.
-A stable outcross discovered and named by me in 1979.
-The original named bean I found among a grow out of the round, yellow seeded bush bean "Sulphur" obtained from John Withee's Wanigan Associates in 1978.
-After a second grow out the bean also segregated into another orignal bean I named Choctaw.
-Listed in the SSE winter yearbook in 1982.
+Chickasaw is a semi-runner dry bean variety with pods reaching up to 4.75 inches, maturing to dry sequentially in about 90 days.
+This stable outcross was discovered and named in 1979 from a grow-out of the round, yellow-seeded bush bean “Sulphur,” obtained from John Withee's Wanigan Associates in 1978.
+Following a second grow-out, it also generated another original bean I named Choctaw.
+Chickasaw was listed in the SSE winter yearbook in 1982, highlighting its significance in the heirloom bean community.

 China Yellow